muratk5n/thirdwave/en/README.md

 ---

-The Guardian: "Belarus threatens to cut gas deliveries to EU if sanctioned over border crisis"

----

 Some criticize the inclusion of Philippines, India ..
 Beyond their current leaders, these countries are democracies, have institutional presence.
 Philippines President does not plan to remain in the job for